Mariano Rajoy

-Rajoy's first term was heavily marked by the Spanish financial crisis and oversaw a major restructuring of the Spanish financial system as well as a major labour reform.
-The financial crisis peaked with a bailout of the Spanish banking system in June 2012.
-Unemployment in Spain peaked at 27% in 2012, which led to an initial drop of the People's Party in the polls, which was aggravated by the revelations of a series of corruption cases that seriously damaged the party's reputation.
+Rajoy's first term was heavily marked by the 2008–2014 Spanish financial crisis and oversaw a major restructuring of the Spanish financial system as well as a major labour reform.
+The financial crisis peaked with a bailout of the Spanish banking system in June 2012. unemployment in Spain peaked at 27% in 2012, which led to an initial drop of the People's Party in the polls, which was aggravated by the revelations of a series of corruption cases that seriously damaged the party's reputation.
 This, among other factors, led to a profound shift in the Spanish party system, with the rise of new political parties from the left and the right: Podemos and Citizens.
+Rajoy also oversaw the 2017–18 Spanish constitutional crisis marked by the Catalan independence referendum of 2017 and the Catalan unilateral declaration of independence on 27 October 2017 that led to the imposition of direct rule in Catalonia.